 The underlying question of the study is whether party members will allow their leadership to take the measures needed to win.
 This will depend rather less on what the members believe or want and rather more on how much they want to win.
 After all, few Conservative members, and even fewer MPs, would have taken Michael Heseltine as defining their economic and social values as Boris Johnson has done.
 They elected him because they thought he could win.
 The architects of New Labour were well aware that they had taken over a party tired of defeat; they had not won hearts and minds.
-Labour members today might well tolerate a leader who spoke more of security, justice and national values if they thought it would bring victory.
+Labour members bruised by recent failure may well tolerate a leader who spoke more of security, justice and national values if they thought it would bring victory.

 Synposis: